braintumorsegmentation/instructions/README.md

 Docker can be used to “wrap” your entire segmentation method (including all dependencies and the operating system) into a single container.
 This container can be run as if it would be a single standalone application, anywhere, on any platform.
 Because your method and all dependencies are included in the container, the method is guaranteed to run exactly the same all the time.

-This is a very popular concept and has been used successfully in previous MICCAI challenges.
-Docker Hub provides a large overview of existing Docker containers (base images), that can be used to build your own container.
+Dockerization is a very popular concept and has been used successfully in previous MICCAI challenges, e.g., in the MSSEG challenge (https://portal.fli-iam.irisa.fr/msseg-challenge/overview) and the WMH Segmentation Challenge (http://wmh.isi.uu.nl/methods/).
+The current text is also based on info from the WMH Segmentation Challenge.
+Docker Hub (https://hub.docker.com/) provides a large overview of existing Docker containers (base images), that can be used to build your own container.
 Furthermore, many popular programming environments and image analysis methods have Dockerfiles available.

 ### Step for step instructions